 - Prefer sustainable and ethically produced cosmetics

-However, it's important to start slowly, always conduct a patch test, and choose products from trusted manufacturers with transparent ingredient lists.
-The power of nature deserves respect—and proper application.
+However, it is important to: start slowly, always perform a patch test, and choose products from trustworthy manufacturers with transparent ingredient lists.
+The power of nature deserves respect – and correct application.

-"Propolis has shown me that the best solutions have often existed for thousands of years.
+"Propolis has shown me that the best solutions often have existed for millennia.
 We just need to develop them further with modern knowledge and respect for nature.
-Your skin will thank you." – Jiri Studnicky
+Your skin will thank you for it." – Jiri Studnicky

-Choosing Propolis Cream is choosing proven natural medicine, modern science, and sustainable skincare.
-Give it a try—but do so consciously and with an informed mind.
-For particularly demanding or irritated skin, we recommend our Organic Propolis Ointment with Manuka Honey.
+The decision for Propolis Cream is a decision for proven natural medicine, modern science, and sustainable skincare.
+Try it out – but do so consciously and informed.
+For particularly demanding or irritated skin, we recommend our Organic Propolis Ointment with Manuka

 Frequently Asked Questions